Sweden indicts two men for spying on behalf of Russia | Law-Order

 - Sweden

-"The information that has been obtained, transmitted and divulged could, by the fact that if it comes into the hands of a foreign power, result in detriment to Sweden's security," it said, adding that most parts of the criminal investigation are confidential.
+The two men are suspected of having provided Russian intelligence agency GRU with classified information for a decade, starting in 2011.
+One of the brothers have worked for the Swedish Security Police and the Armed Forces during the period, according to court documents.
+"The information that has been obtained, transmitted and divulged could, by the fact that if it comes into the hands of a foreign power, result in detriment to Sweden's security," the Prosecutor's Office said.
+Most parts of the criminal investigation are confidential, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)